ofajardo/pyreadr/README.md

 ```

 if you would like to just use your local timezone as R does, you can
-get it with tzone (you need to install it first with pip) and pass the
+get it with tzlocal (you need to install it first with pip) and pass the
 information to read_r:

 ```python